nidunc/Portable-launcher-for-Kodi-OLD/README.md

 Please do note that the program is currently in an experimental phase, which means that it might not be very stable, and you might encounter problems while using it.

 ## Features
-- [x] Launch Kodi in portable mode (with `Kodi.exe -p`)
+- [x] ALMOST DONE: Launch Kodi in portable mode (with `Kodi.exe -p`)
-- [x] Mount user's media folder (using the C# equivalent of `subst.exe`)
+- [x] ALMOST DONE: Mount user's media folder (using the C# equivalent of `subst.exe`)
 - [ ] TO-DO: move Kodi's installation folder to another place (an external hard drive, for example) if it's installed on the C:\ drive (such as `C:\Program Files (x86)\Kodi` or `C:\Program Files\Kodi`),
 and uninstall Kodi from the computer afterwards (if it was installed to Program Files).
-- [ ] TO-DO: move Kodi's application data to the "portable_data" folder in Kodi's installation folder
+- [ ] TO-DO: move Kodi's application data (from `AppData`) to the "portable_data" folder in Kodi's installation folder upon moving Kodi from `Program Files`, so existing users can immmediately continue their work.
-- [ ] TO-DO: use a different way of storing settings that is portable
+- [ ] TO-DO: use a different way of storing settings that is portable.
+There's nothing wrong with the current method I use (the built-in user settings), but a huge problem is is that with that method the settings are stored in the user's `AppData` folder, thus not portable/easily transferable.
+With the new method in place, the program can decide which method to use, depending on if the program is run from the system drive or an external hard drive (or USB-disk).
-- [ ] TO-DO: install/update Kodi automatically
+- [ ] TO-DO: install/update Kodi (either manually initiated by the user, or automatically, if the user chooses to do that)

 **What would you like to see?
 [Shoot me a message](#contact-me)!**